 - 4 frozen salmon fillets, 5 to 7 ounces each

 - 2 tablespoons extra virgin olive oil, or as needed to coat salmon

 - 1 tablespoon melted butter

 - 2 tablespoons chopped fresh Italian parsley, for garnish (optional)

-- Rinse the salmon under cold water to remove any icy glaze and pat dry with paper towels.
-Brush both sides of salmon with olive oil and place in the foil-lined baking dish with the skin-side down.
+- Rinse the salmon fillets under cold water to remove any icy glaze and pat them dry with paper towels.
+Brush both sides of each fillet with olive oil and place them in the prepared baking dish with the skin side down.

-- Meanwhile, in a small mixing bowl whisk together maple syrup, soy sauce, melted butter, garlic, salt, and pepper.
-Remove the pan from the oven after the initial roasting time and pour the maple sauce evenly over each of the pieces.
-Return the baking sheet to the oven and roast for an additional 10 to 12 minutes or just until the salmon flakes easily and is cooked throughout.
+- Meanwhile, in a small mixing bowl, whisk together the maple syrup, soy sauce, melted butter, garlic, salt, and pepper.
+Remove the pan from the oven after the initial roasting time and pour the maple glaze evenly over each fillet.
+Return the pan to the oven and roast for an additional 10 to 12 minutes or just until the salmon flakes easily and the internal temperature reads 145 degrees F.

-- Serve with some of the sauce drizzled over the top and a garnish of fresh chopped
+- Spoon the glaze from the bottom of the baking dish over the salmon and a garnish of fresh chopped parsley, if desired.